Psychological Explanation: Family Dysfunction & Family Therapy

 Evaluation: Family dysfunction

-- Alternate explanations: Gottesman (2010) found that the risk of mental illness was much greater for children who had two parents with a diagnosis of bipolar or schizophrenia: 67.5% of offspring who had both parents diagnosed with schizophrenia, had developed a mental health issue by the age of 52.
-The family dysfunction explanation and the cognitive explanation ignores the impact of the biological causes.
-This suggests that the psychological explanations are too simplistic.
-It is also difficult to assume that cognitive faults or family dysfunction leads to hallucinations, especially when there is a lot more biological support for the positive symptoms.
-Therefore, an interactionist approach is needed in order to provide the most credible explanation for schizophrenia.
+• Alternate explanations: Gottesman (2010) found that the risk of mental illness was much greater for children who had two parents with a diagnosis of bipolar or schizophrenia: 67.5% of offspring who had both parents diagnosed with schizophrenia, had developed a mental health issue by the age of 52.
+This weakens the family dysfunction explanation because it demonstrates that schizophrenia can develop in the absence of dysfunctional family environments, suggesting that such factors are not necessary causes.

 Psychological Treatment: Family Therapy